 - Set up a direct debit for your tuition fees.
 (Not applicable for first year non-EEA students who transferred the package fee)

 Are you under the age of 18 and would like to open a Dutch bank account?
 Make sure that you read the terms and conditions of your preferred bank upfront.
 Often, it is not possible to open the account yourself, and it is likely that a legal representative accompanies you (in person) to open a Dutch bank account.
 Which banks can I choose from?
 In the Netherlands there are three major banks: ABN AMRO, ING and Rabobank.
 Alongside those banks, there are also smaller (online) banks where you can open a current or student account.
 Not every bank offers a student account, please consult with a representative from the bank which account type is most suitable for you.

-For Exchange students: Please contact the International Office per email to request this document or visit the Student Services Desk in OV 1.02 during its opening hours.
-Note that you need to bring a physical document, if you are not (yet) able to print documents at THUAS please visit the Student Services Desk.
+Exchange students: Please contact the International Office per email to request this document or visit the Student Services Desk in OV 1.12 during its opening hours.